flier268/ViewLocator.Generator/ViewLocator.Generator.Demo/Examples/README.md

-# StaticViewLocator Examples
+# ViewLocator.Generator Examples

-This directory contains examples demonstrating the various configuration options available with the StaticViewLocator.
+This directory contains examples demonstrating the various configuration options available with the GenerateViewLocator.

 ## Available Configuration Properties